nivalkarDhiraj/PDx/readme.md

 Please follow below steps to test the service:

-### Auth
+### Auth Controller

-baseurl/auth: Please use this endpoint to generate token by providing valid credential as basic-auth.
-Please refer appsettings.json file having section identityconfiguration and key (email, accesskey) as credential.
+baseurl/auth: Please use this endpoint to generate token by providing valid credential as basic-auth as HttpHeader parameters.
+Please refer appsettings.json file with section identityconfiguration and key (email, accesskey) as credential.

+baseurl/auth/token: This method is used to generate token by providing the identity credential in body as Json.

-### Patient
+### Patient Controller

 {baseurl}/patient/create: This endpoint can be used to create patient with below payload.